grue/django-fiber/README.md

 ## Post-installation

-Create database tables for Django >= 1.7
+Create database tables for Django >= 1.8

     $ python manage.py migrate

-Create database tables for Django < 1.7:

-    $ python manage.py syncdb

-Migrating database tables for Django < 1.7 using South 1.0:

-    $ python manage.py migrate

-Then the original South migrations in the `south_migrations` directory will be used, following the recommendation at <http://south.readthedocs.org/en/latest/releasenotes/1.0.html#library-migration-path>

 All static Fiber files need to be symlinked in (or copied to) your media folder: